Bank of England Meetings Explained | Everything you need to know about the BoE

 What is the Bank of England MPC?

-The Bank of England’s Monetary Policy Committee (MPC) is the body in charge of setting monetary policy – including the base rate.
-It has a goal of meeting the government’s 2% inflation target to sustain growth and employment.
+The Bank of England’s Monetary Policy Committee (MPC) is responsible for setting monetary policy – including the base rate.
+It aims to meet the government’s 2% inflation target to sustain growth and employment.

 The MPC sets and announces monetary policy eight times a year – roughly every six weeks – usually at noon on a Thursday.
 It’s estimated that the decisions made by the MPC will take two years to fully take effect – which means all announcements have to consider future events as well as historic and current economic circumstances.